theo-armour/2025/about/2025-03-02-krieger-questions.md

 ## 12. What other jobs /careers have you dabbled in?

 * Counting trees
-* Selling Encyclopedia's door to door
+* Selling encyclopedia's door to door
 * Stocking shelves at Sears and Roebuck
 * Working at a rubber factory
 * Architectural draftsman